Dementia and Sleep Disorders

 Troubled sleep is common in patients with dementia.
 Using interviews and polysomnograms scientists found longer sleep latency, increased sleep fragmentation, and decreased sleep efficiency (decreased slow wave sleep) and total sleep time in dementia patients.
 The most common sleep disorder symptoms in patients with dementia are increased daytime sleepiness, nighttime wandering, confusion, and agitation (sundowning).
 The clinical presentation of sleep disorders in demented patients is progressively less stage 3 and REM sleep and increasing nighttime awakenings.
 The increase in REM latency found in patients with dementia can be attributed to the overall reduction of the REM phase.
 Neuronal degeneration in Altzheimer's contributes to the sleep pattern changes by damaging the basal forebrain and the reticular formation of the brainstem, two regions implicated for regulation of sleep patterns.
 Recently, α-synuclein aggregates have been attributed to cause dementia.
 The synuclein proteins are normally present in synapses of nerve terminals in the brain.

 An estimated 30-50% of Parkinson’s Disease patients have excessive daytime sleepiness, a percentage that is higher at more advanced stages of the disease.
+Parkinson's patients often have insomnia that comes and goes through the course of the disease.
 A recent study found seniors with sleep problems tend to have beta-amyloid plaques in their brains more often than good sleepers.
 Even in elderly patients without diagnosed Alzheimer's the characteristic plaques have been found often in the brains of insomniacs.

 Dementia and Sleep Apnea